 Until the final peer-reviewed report comes out, we have several previous studies to fall back on.
 We’ve linked to a few of these at the bottom of this article.
 These tests (conducted by state and federal agencies and independent, third-party industry associations) show that recycled rubber poses no harm to humans, animals, or the natural environment.

 The Problems with Wood Mulch

 Although the research shows no significant health risks are associated with artificial mulch made from recycled rubber infill, schools and parks administrators continue to choose wood mulch over rubber even though wood mulch comes with its own problems.

 As for cost, wood mulch is certainly cheaper than rubber mulch — at least in the beginning.
-Over time, however, the cost grows because it needs to be replaced each year as the wood decomposes and gets spread around.
+Over time, however, the cost grows because it needs to be replaced as the wood decomposes and gets spread around.
 The groundskeeper is surely going to stay busy raking that mulch back to the areas where it provides protection!

 Scrap rubber manufacturers recycle around 110 million tires every year.
 Some of it gets a new life when it is used to make playground safety surfacing and crumb rubber mulch.
 The manufacturing process includes grinding and screening to remove stones, metal, fiber, and other materials from scrap tire rubber.
 The tires undergo an extensive sieve process to remove fibers, and powerful magnets and vacuums remove any remaining metal.
 This is an exacting process designed to meet rigorous ASTM specifications.
 The recycled rubber mulch is continuously tested to maintain a high level of quality and trust.